• Skip to main content

 Engineering Ambassadors

 In response to feedback from our partners, we established an Engineering Ambassadors program in August 2022.
-Our Engineering Ambassadors program consists of Berkeley undergraduate students that support K-12 outreach through a variety of activities, including campus tours, presentations, career panels, and school visits.
+Our Engineering Ambassadors program features Berkeley undergraduate students who hone their technical communication skills while engaging in K-12 outreach through a variety of activities, including campus tours, presentations, career panels, and school visits.
 As tangible proof of their value, our ambassadors are hired as student assistants and paid a competitive wage.

 Our ambassador program is part of the Engineering Ambassadors Network, led by Penn State.
 The Engineering Ambassadors Network (EAN) is an alliance of universities that aims to train a cohort of diverse and technically skilled engineering undergraduates on how to excite K-12 students about engineering.
-Since 2010, EAN has reached more than 45,000 K-12 students.
-EAN also provides professional development training for the ambassadors themselves – important soft skills that students can apply in their future careers.
+Since 2010, EAN has reached more than 277,000 K-12 students.
+EAN also provides professional development training for the ambassadors themselves, focusing on critical soft skills that students can apply in their future careers.

 Ambassador activities